Year 5/6 Class

 It is impossible to overstate how incredibly important reading is.
 It builds vocabulary, embeds language and phrasing in our minds, helps our understanding of the world around us; it inspires us and moves us and helps us to grow.
 Plentiful and challenging reading makes an enormous difference to us in English lessons but also far beyond – even in our digital world, reading is still the key way that knowledge is passed on.

 In Year 5/6, we are expected to read most days (at least four each week), for a good length of time (at least 15 minutes), and to read both independently and to adults at home, outside school.
 Many of us choose to read every day and that supports the excellent progress we make at school.
 We are expected to choose challenging and engaging books and we are supported with suggestions from our teacher when we are ready for a new challenge or to help us discover new authors.
-We have a very well-stocked school library full of carefully-chosen authors and a knowledgeable and very well-read school librarian who supports us as we explore its contents.
+We have a very well-stocked school library full of carefully-chosen authors.

 Every Friday, we have a test on that week’s 16 words, plus 4 unseen ‘bonus’ words that follow the pattern we have been learning that week.
 We aim to achieve 12/16 on the main test and have a retest the following week for another chance to be successful if needed; there are rewards for 14/16 and upwards and for successfully applying the rule of the week to the unseen words.